blocksense-network/zkVMs-benchmarks/README.md

 # zkVMs-benchmarks

 This is a repository with setups and programs for zero-knowledge virtual machine benchmarking.
-Its ultimate goal is to deliver reproducible and accurate performance metrics accross many zkVMs, so **you** can choose which technology suits your needs!
+Its ultimate goal is to deliver reproducible and accurate performance metrics across many zkVMs, so **you** can choose which technology suits your needs!

-Being made with reproducibility in mind, this project also serves as a good framework for running programs accross zkVMs without the complicated and everchanging setups required to do so.
+Being made with reproducibility in mind, this project also serves as a good framework for running programs across zkVMs without the complicated and ever-changing setups required to do so.

 ## Usage